On Hamiltonian potentials with quartic polynomial normal variational equations: Final comments and open questions

 \section{Final comments and open questions}

-One open problem presented in \cite{acbl} is the problem of determining families of classical hamiltonians with an invariant plane and NVE of Hill-Schr\"odinger type with polynomial coefficient of even degree greater than two, now the case of even degree greater than four is still open. \\
+One open problem presented in \cite{acbl} is the problem of determining families of classical Hamiltonians with an invariant plane and NVE of Hill-Schr\"odinger type whose polynomial coefficient is of even degree greater than two.
+Currently the case of even degree greater than four is still open. \\

 It is very well known that the classical Hen\'on-Heiles system with $A=0$ and $\lambda=6$ is integrable.
 One question is as follows: how must be $\lambda$, $\beta(x_1,x_2)$ and the coefficients $A_0,\ldots,A_n$ to obtain integrable general Hen\'on-Heiles systems? \\

-The problem of analyzing the monodromy of the NVE of integral curves of a two degrees of freedom hamiltonian (both, classical and general) has been studied by Baider, Churchill and Rod at the beginning of the 90's (see \cite{bachro}).
-Their method is quite different, they have imposed the monodromy group to verify some special properties that were translated as algebraic conditions in the hamiltonian functions.
-Their theory were restricted to the case of fuchsian groups, which in terms of Galois theory means regular singularities, while we work in the general case.
-The comparison of both methods should be done. \\ Another problem is to apply these method to higher variational equations and non-autonomous hamiltonian systems.
+The problem of analyzing the monodromy of the NVE of integral curves of a two degrees of freedom Hamiltonian (both classical and general) was studied by Baider, Churchill and Rod at the beginning of the 90's (see \cite{bachro}).
+Their method is quite different, they imposed the monodromy group to verify some special properties that were translated as algebraic conditions in the Hamiltonian functions.
+Their theory was restricted to the case of fuchsian groups, which in terms of Galois theory means regular singularities, while we work in the general case.
+It would be very interesting to compare both approaches. \\

+Another problem is to apply these methods to higher variational equations and non-autonomous hamiltonian systems.